 Many countries require additional paperwork in order for you to complete an internship there.
-This page sets out how Goldsmiths Careers Service can help, and what it cannot do.
+Learn how the Goldsmiths Careers Service can help.

 It is very common for some countries, including several in Europe, to require several important pieces of paperwork before you can undertake an internship there.
 This documentation typically includes: